 IEC 616 557 Terminal and tapping markings for power transformers.

-All power transformers inspection and testing is done against the approved drawings, purchase order specifications, purchasers or company standards, and within the practices and rules of the country, state or province and any government decrees, laws, ordinance or regulation as may apply.
+All power transformer’s Third-Party Inspection and testing is done against the approved drawings, purchase order specifications, purchasers or company standards, and within the practices and rules of the country, state, or province and any government decrees, laws, ordinances, or regulations as may apply.

-The applicable codes and specifications for a power transformer that is under the construction process is:
+The applicable codes and specifications for a power transformer that is under construction process are:

 - Purchase order specification